 Edible wild plants guide

-If you run out of food, you will have to know what kind of plants are edible, most regions will have such a guide at their local book store, just make sure to get one which is about the local edible wild plants.
+If you run out of food, you will have to know what kind of plants are edible, most regions will have such a guide at their local book store, just make sure to get one that is about the local edible wild plants.

 No matter how hot the climate is, you will still need some extra clothes, who knows you might get wet and at that point, it would be a good idea to change to dry clothes.
-In addition to this if you are planning to stay for longer time in the wild, then it is a good idea to rotate your clothes.
+In addition to this if you are planning to stay for a longer time in the wild, then it is a good idea to rotate your clothes.

-In case things go wrong and you get lost, you will probably start shouting if you see some people in the distance, but if you are malnourished and dehydrated you will find it extremely difficult to shout oud enough so that they hear you.
+In case things go wrong and you get lost, you will probably start shouting if you see some people in the distance, but if you are malnourished and dehydrated you will find it extremely difficult to shout loud enough so that they hear you.
 In this case, it is a good idea to have a whistle as it doesn’t take a lot of effort to make a lot of noise with a whistle.

 Before going into the wilderness, make sure that you learn as much about the local flora and fauna as you can.
-In addition to this try to look for weather forecasts also and if the area where you are going is prone to natural disasters like wildfires or floods.
+In addition to this try to look at weather forecasts also and if the area where you are going is prone to natural disasters like wildfires or floods.